Arts & Culture Finance is now part of Figurative

 Learn about Arts & Culture Finance's approach to impact assessment and how best to integrate monitoring and evaluation into your organisation, plus a Q&A with IRIE! dance theatre.

-The loan will allow this acclaimed producing theatre in Essex to manage working capital as it renovates its 40 year old building into a cultural hub fit for the 21st century.
+The acclaimed producing theatre in Essex will use a loan to manage working capital as it renovates its building into a modern cultural hub.

 Metcalf Foundation approached Figurative's Fran Sanderson and Seva Phillips to explore the feasibility of bringing impact investment to the Canadian creative and cultural sector.

-The creative hub used a loan to acquire a new, larger-capacity building and scale up its incubator programme for BAME creative entrepreneurs.
+The creative hub acquired a new, larger-capacity building and scale up its incubator programme for BAME creative entrepreneurs.

 Michael Garvey is Senior Philanthropy Associate at Figurative.